malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 This results in the periods of no change occurring when all the defects have annihilated, that is, they have converted their entire row to the p2 structure.
-The two step process of the phase transition becomes more noticeable as it progresses, providing additional information for understanding nucleation.
+The two-step process of the phase transition becomes more noticeable as it progresses, providing additional information for understanding nucleation.
 Nucleation is a process which can occur on any layer of the crystal,